gopi-suvanam/scribbler-website/blog/2023-02-22-Why-JavaScript-is-Great.md

 JavaScript is a powerful and dynamic programming language that has become an essential part of modern web development.
 Its client-side scripting capabilities, cross-platform compatibility, rich libraries and frameworks, ease of use, versatility, and growing demand make it a great choice for developers looking to build fast, responsive, and engaging web applications.
 More important the features of the language, JavaScript is great because of the philosophy it embed: Programming should be easy and code should be accessible to everyone.

-You can easily experiment in JavaScript using tool that I'm building called [JavaScript Notebook or simply JSNB](/jsnb/#./examples/Hello-world.jsnb).
+You can easily experiment in JavaScript using [Scribbler](https://app.scribbler.live/#./examples/Hello-world.jsnb).